codex-academy/Front-end-Field-Guide/technology-and-tools.md

 # Technology and tools

-Friendly formatting.

 ## Frameworks

-* Don't use them by default.
-* Who does this help?
-Me or my users?

-Pros
+Frameworks can be useful, but be wary of using them by default.
+Think carefully about the problem you're solving by using a particular framework, and about the cost of using it to your team, and to your users.

+Frameworks have some Pros.
+They:

-* Makes complex things simple(r)
+* can make complex things simple(r);
-* Well maintained, well tested
+* are often Well maintained and well tested.

-Cons
+Frameworks also have some Cons.
+They:

-* Adds a dependency
+* add a dependency to your project;
-* Can be overkill
+* can be overkill for the problem you are trying to solve;
-* Can be painful to upgrade
+* can be painful to upgrade;
-* Solving their problem(s), not yours
+* are solving someone else's problem, not yours.

 ## HTML